tutorialzine/cute-files/Readme.md

 ## Installation

 This utility is available on npm, so installation is a breeze.
+Use the **-g** flag:

 ```bash
 npm install -g cute-files